-136 Beacon was designed and built by architect Charles K. Kirby ca. 1860, one of two contiguous houses (136-138 Beacon), designed as a symmetrical pair.
+136 Beacon was designed by architect and building contractor Charles K. Kirby and built in 1859-1860 by Morrison & Shaw, carpenters, one of two contiguous houses (136-138 Beacon), designed as a symmetrical pair.
 They were originally numbered 118 Beacon and 119 Beacon, but re-numbered as 136 Beacon and 138 Beacon ca. 1862 when homes were built on the south side of the street.

 Charles Kirby purchased the land for 136-138 Beacon on March 31, 1859, from the Boston and Roxbury Mill Corporation.